brianium/old-site/_posts/2012-09-03-algebra-basics-with-scala.md

 }
 {% endhighlight %}

-As you can see, this first test is intended to cover Algebra basics.
+As you can see, this first test is intended to cover algebra basics.
 It only requires that we import the ScalaTest library, and the scala.math package.

 * * *